ryo-ohki-code/sideshift-payment-integration-node/README.md

 **isThisCoinOrToken(coin, network)**:
-The isThisCoinOrToken function is a utility that determines whether a specified coin-network combination represents a token (as opposed to a native coin) within the system.
+Determines whether a specified coin-network combination represents a token (as opposed to a native coin) within the system.

 Parameters
 coin: The coin symbol or identifier